 Welcome to SNPed!

-SNPed is the brainchild of Christy Williamson MS, CNS, DCNc and Jessica Pizano MS, CNS, DCNc.
+SNPed is the brainchild of Drs.
+Christy Williamson MS, CNS, DCN and Jessica Pizano MS, CNS, DCN.

 SNPed brings the latest in nutritional genomics research to the practitioner with a focus on clinical application.
 According to Ordovas and Mooser, 2004 “Nutritional genomics covers nutrigenomics, which explores the effects of nutrients on the genome, proteome and metabolome, and nutrigenetics, the major goal of which is to elucidate the effect of genetic variation on the interaction between diet and disease.”